Solutto-Consulting/marketing_automation_tool/README.md

 ## License

-This module is licensed under the GNU Lesser General Public License v3.0 (LGPL-3).
+This module is licensed under the Odoo Proprietary License v1.0 (OPL-1).
 See [LICENSE](LICENSE) for more details.

+**Commercial Module**: This is a paid module available for $25 USD.
+Purchase includes:
+- Lifetime license for your Odoo instance
+- Full source code access
+- Professional technical support
+- Free updates and bug fixes
+- Complete documentation package

 ## Version Information